go-swagger/go-swagger/docs/guidelines/README.md

 `go-swagger` is built with an in-memory image of templates.

-Binary encoded assets are auto-generated from the `generator/templates` directory using `bindata` (the result is `generator/bindata.go`).
+Binary encoded assets are auto-generated from the `generator/templates` directory using `go:embed`.

-While developing, you may work with dynamically updated templates (i.e. no need to rebuild) using `bindata.go` generated in debug mode (use script: `./generator/gen-debug.sh`).

-There is a `.githook` script configured as pre-commit: if you configure githooks locally for this repo, every time you commit,`generator/bindata.go` will be regenerated and added to the current commit (without debug mode).

-For `bindata` please use the fork found at: `github.com/kevinburke/go-bindata`.

 > **NOTE**: we are carrying out unit tests on codegen mostly by asserting lines in generated code.
 > There is a bunch of test utility functions for this.
 See `generator/*_test.go`.